How to Install a Doggie Door in a Wall

 If there are some places or voids left after cutting out the drywall, use insulation to fill them up.
 And for the unsupported edges, you should put 2x blocking behind them by screwing each to the sheathing to offer sturdy support.

-Step 4: Add New Header (if you removed any stud)
+Step 4: Add New Header

 If you happen to have removed any stud, it is recommended that you build a new header to offer proper support.